davidjura/PaperBoy/README.md

 # PaperBoy
-PaperBoy is a news-syndication app that displays articles based on the end-user's political views
+PaperBoy is a news-syndication app written using the Android SDK that displays articles based on the end-user's political views